Meet Your Expectations With Guarantees: Beyond Worst-Case Synthesis in Quantitative Games: Mean-Payoff Value Function

-To prove the $\NPinter$ membership, we review each step of the algorithm sequentially.
-Lines~\ref{alg:mp_thresholdsTest}-\ref{alg:mp_thresholds} and~\ref{alg:mp_losingNo}-\ref{alg:mp_mdp} are at most polynomial in the input.
+\begin{proof} To prove $\NPinter$-membership, we review each step of the algorithm sequentially.
+Lines~\ref{alg:mp_thresholdsTest}-\ref{alg:mp_thresholds} and lines~\ref{alg:mp_losingNo}-\ref{alg:mp_mdp} are at most polynomial in the input.
 Line~\ref{alg:mp_winningStates} consists in solving the worst-case threshold problem on the input game $\game^{i}$: this can be done by calling an $\NPinter$ oracle~\cite{ZP96,jurdzinski98}.
 Overall, the preprocessing is in $\NPinter$ and produces a game $\game$ such that $\vert\game\vert \leq \vert\game^{i}\vert \cdot \vert\mooreMachine{\strat_{2}^{i}}\vert$, using the natural definitions of those sizes as polynomial functions of the values described in points (i) to (vi).

 For the main algorithm, the complexities are as follows.
-Line~\ref{alg:mp_main} is the call to sub-algorithm $\mwecAlgoName(\markovProcessNonZero)$, which has been proved to work in $\NPinter$ in Lemma~\ref{lem:mpECsPartition}.
+Line~\ref{alg:mp_main} is the call to sub-algorithm $\mwecAlgoName(\markovProcessNonZero)$, which has been proved to only make a polynomial number of calls to an $\NPinter$ oracle in Lemma~\ref{lem:mpECsPartition}.
 Note that the size of $\markovProcess = \game[\stratStoch]$ is polynomial in the input.
 The weights modification (line~\ref{alg:mp_modifyWeights}) requires linear time (polynomial in the input game) as do lines~\ref{alg:mp_maxExpComp}-\ref{alg:mp_main_end}.
 Finally, computing the maximal expected value on $\markovProcess'$ (line~\ref{alg:mp_maxExp}) is polynomial in $\vert\markovProcess'\vert$ via linear programming~\cite{filar1997}, hence polynomial in the input size.

-In conclusion, we observe that all operations of the algorithm are executed at most once, and each of them belongs to $\NPinter$, which proves the claim. \end{proof}
+In conclusion, the algorithm executes a polynomial number of operations, and each of them belongs to $\PTIME$ or is a call to an $\NPinter$ oracle.
+Therefore, the $\BWC$ problem for the mean-payoff belongs to $\PTIME^{\NPinter}$.
+By~\cite{Bra79}, we know that $\PTIME^{\NPinter} = \NPinter$, which proves the claim. \end{proof}

 \begin{remark} Assume an algorithm $\textsc{Ptime\_wc}$ is established to solve the worst-case threshold problem in deterministic polynomial time.
 Then, the complexities of algorithm $\mpAlgoName$ and sub-algorithm $\mwecAlgoName$ boil down to a polynomial number of polynomial time operations and external calls, and it follows that the BWC mean-payoff problem is in $P$. \end{remark}